AdobeDocs/experience-manager-64.en/help/communities/notifications.md

 Note that

-* components used within community [site templates](sites.md) and [group templates](tools-groups.md) may already be configured to allow following
+* Components used within community [site templates](sites.md) and [group templates](tools-groups.md) may already be configured to allow following

-* member profiles are already configured to allow other memebers to follow
+* Member profiles are already configured to allow other memebers to follow

 ## Notifications from Following {#notifications-from-following}